Westerners (Korea): Disputes with the Southerners in the Hyeonjong era

-Then, Yun Seon-do, an influential Southerner, replied.
-He first said that the Etiquette and Ceremonial directly said that the death of sons who are not the eldest but inherit the line also require mourning robes for three years, and therefore that it was unnecessary to bring up the term seoja.
+Then, Yun Sŏndo, an influential Southerner, replied.
+He first said that the Etiquette and Ceremonial directly said that the death of sons who are not the eldest but inherit the line also require mourning robes for three years, and therefore that it was unnecessary to bring up the term Sŏja.
 He then said that it was illogical that a second son whose mother was not a concubine and who had inherited the father's line and become a king would never be a true inheritor of the line, and sarcastily asked if a king who was a second son was a "false crown prince" and a "regent emperor", and if the second son could not "reign as king to the descendants of the first son".
 He finally said that the title of "Crown Prince" was equivalent to the eldest prince, and therefore Hyojong was the eldest son, whose death required a three-year robe.
-He then attacked Song Si-yeol's argument based on the impossibility of two eldest sons, saying that all that meant was that there could not be two eldest sons at the same time.
+He then attacked Song Si-yŏl's argument based on the impossibility of two eldest sons, saying that all that meant was that there could not be two eldest sons at the same time.
 He then attacked Song's claim that it was unnatural for Jaui, of a higher rank than Hyojong, was to wear a mourning robe that children wore for parents by pointing out that it was just as unnatural for parents to wear three-year mourning robes at their eldest son's death.
 He finally said that he was not a wise person and that it was natural for some contradictions to occur in his argument, but that if his argument was logical it was naturally true.

 Hyojong, who was wary of the power of the Sandang, ordered a low level of punishment; stripping him of his honors and sending him back to the country.
 However, the Sandang continued their attack against Yun, and Hyeonjong was forced to imprison him in Samsu, near the northern border.
 Yun's attack was burned.

 However, many of the philosophers and scholars of the day supported Yun's opinions.
-Six days before Yun's exile, Gwon Si, a friend of Song Si-yeol, said that "Although I am soaked with sweat at the sight of Yun's writing", "there is no doubt that Grand Queen Dowager ought to wear a three-year robe."
-Won Du-pyo, still an influential figure in the court, also supported the Southerners.
+Six days before Yun's exile, Kwŏn Si, a friend of Song Si-yŏl, said that "Although I am soaked with sweat at the sight of Yun's writing", "there is no doubt that Grand Queen Dowager ought to wear a three-year robe."
+Wŏn Tup'yo, still an influential figure in the court, also supported the Southerners.
 The matter was brought to court on May 3, 1660, and as Yun Hyu, the Southerner who had brought the matter up in the first place, only said "In this great event each man, great and small, had his own thoughts on the matter and so Your Majesty must decide with your wisdom." while the other, Westerner ministers supported Song, the Southerner opinion was discarded.